 From the Heritage Center, hike, bike, or drive around the area to see many of the other farm structures.

-Alternatively, for a look into what it was like to live in a port town, check out the Glen Haven village.
+Alternatively, for a look into what it was like to live in a Great Lakes port town, check out the Glen Haven village.

 This spot was historically a stopover for ships passing through the Great Lakes to resupply with fuel.
 Buildings still standing include the General Store, the Blacksmith Shop, and the Cannery Boathouse.